 One of the great things about this beautiful flowering plant is that it is a clumping plant.
-This means that after it flowers, it can be safely propagated so you can have more irises to plant around your yard, if you choose.
+This means that after it flowers, it can be safely propagated so you can have more irises to plant around your yard if you choose.

 Some common uses or placement of the Blue Flag Iris are using it as an accent plant for a corner of your flowerbed or in front of a shrub, such as the Schefflera Arboricola.
-The Iris Virginica’s color will make it a perfect addition to any landscaping project you have in mind.
+The Iris Virginia’s color will make it a perfect addition to any landscaping project you have in mind.
 You can typically find these around Southwest Florida yards, especially in Pine Island, Cape Coral, Fort Myers, and Naples.

-Call us to see if we currently have this Iris in stock, or come visit our Garden Center in Pine Island to see for your self.
-Depending on the quantity, we offer delivery and installation in Cape Coral, Fort Myers, Naples and all of Southwest Florida!
+Call us to see if we currently have this Iris in stock, or come visit our Garden Center in Pine Island to see for yourself.
+Depending on the quantity, we offer delivery and installation in Cape Coral, Fort Myers, Naples, and all of Southwest Florida!